Xilinx/Vitis_Libraries/codec/docs/index.rst

 Vitis Codec Library
 ==========================

-Vitis Codec Library is an open-sourced Vitis library written in C++ for accelerating image applications in a variety of use cases.
-It now covers a level of acceleration: the pre-defined kernel level (L2), and will evolve to offer the module level (L1).
+Codec Library is an open-sourced library written in C/C++ accelerating image coding, decoding and related processing.
+The algorithms of JPEG decoding is accelerated

-Currently, this includes the following algorithm implementation:

-- JPEG Decoder: "JPEG" stands for Joint Photographic Experts Group, the name of the committee that created the JPEG standard and also other still picture coding standards.
-- PIK Encoder: PIK is the prototype of JPEG XL, which is a raster-graphics file format supporting both lossy and lossless compression.
-It is designed to outperform existing raster formats and thus to become their universal replacement.
+- For JPEG decoding, one L2 API is provided for accelerating entire JPEG decoding process, which supports the ‘Sequential DCT-based mode’ of ISO/IEC 10918-1 standard.
+It can process 1 Huffman token and create up to 8 DCT coefficients within one cycle.
+It is also an easy-to-use decoder as it can directly parse the JPEG file header without help of software functions.
+In addition, L1 API is provided for Huffman decoding.

 .. toctree::
    :caption: Library Overview